Vyborg Library

 Amongst Alvar Aalto’s buildings, the Vyborg Library has had an unusually varied history.
 Aalto won the competition for the Library in 1927 with a completely Classical proposal, but because of the Great Depression, the construction of the Library was postponed several times.
 The planned site for the library building also changed from the original plans and also funding initially allocated to the Library was used, instead, to erect a statue of an elk in front of the site where the Library would have later been.
 The Library was eventually completed in 1935, a modern and progressive building with a formal language developed from Aaltos previous projects: the Turun Sanomat building and Paimio Sanatorium.

 The building has two main elements: firstly the library itself, with its various departments, and secondly the socially active part of the library, the clubrooms.
 The Vyborg Library was also one of the first libraries in Finland at that time, that offered possibilities for other social activities in addition to the library itself.
 A lot of attention was also focused on the transformability of the spaces inside the building, where for example curtains were used as a room divider.
 The building consists of three separate libraries: the main hall, the children’s library and the newspaper hall.
 The main entrance to the building is placed in the library’s northern facade, while the children’s library and the newspaper reading room are located on the eastern and southern facades of the building.
-In addition to the distinct design language of the building, functionalist features can also be recognized in its light and unostentatious façade, flat roof, skylights and in long rows of windows running the length of the building
+In addition to the distinct design language of the building, functionalist features can also be recognized in its light and unostentatious façade, flat roof, skylights and in long rows of windows running the length of the building.

 In the Second World War, Finland lost Vyborg to the Soviet Union.
 The Vyborg library survived the war period, but it remained unused for a decade before some renovations were carried out under the Soviet authority.
 After the Soviet repairs, the Library functioned again as the Municipal Central Library as originally intended, and was the soul of cultural life in Vyborg.